freeradical13/freeradical13.github.io/index.md

 Cell motility is the ability of cell parts to move or for the whole cell to change location.
 Cell motility is accomplished through the interaction of the cytoskeleton and [motor proteins][] such as [dyneins][] or extensions called [pseudopodia][].

+A process within a cell that occurs at intervals of approximately 24 hours is called a [circadian rhythm][].

 For examples, a medium-sized E. coli cell has about [35 billion atoms][atoms in e coli] and a human body has about [10<sup>27</sup> atoms][atoms in human body].

 #### Ribosomes